ravendb/bootcamp/src/Unit-1/lesson3/README.md

-In the previous lessons you had setup RavenDB, explored the Studio, wrote some code to connect to RavenDB, pulled data out and defined typed classes that allowed you to work with RavenDB more easily.
+In the previous lessons you had setup RavenDB, explored the Studio, wrote some code to connect to RavenDB, pulled data out and defined typed classes that allow you to work with RavenDB more easily.

-In this lesson, you will understand more about an important member of the Client API:
+In this lesson, you will understand more about an important member of the Client API: the `DocumentStore`.
-`DocumentStore`.

 ## What is the purpose of the `DocumentStore`?

 You've already used the document store in the previous example.
-Now it is time to understand what is its purpose.
+Now it is time to understand its purpose.

 ````csharp
 var documentStore = new DocumentStore